-As a mortgage compliance professional, you know your fair lending responsibility as it relates to HMDA; but I want to go beyond and discuss how to use HMDA data for strategic planning.
-If you are concerned with corporate growth and development, then you know this is more than a check the box exercise.
-Done with attention and thought, the output can identify not only new opportunities, but provide goal development; understanding of strengths and weaknesses; and a feedback loop for future planning.
-A systematic approach begins with defining financial loan production objectives related to origination volumes, sources of origination, mortgage product types and market penetration.
+As a mortgage compliance professional, you know your fair lending responsibility related to HMDA; but I want to go beyond and discuss how to use HMDA data for strategic planning.
+If you are concerned with corporate growth and development, then you know this is more than a check-the-box exercise.
+Done with attention and thought, the output can identify new opportunities and provide goal development, an understanding of strengths and weaknesses, and a feedback loop for future planning.
+A systematic approach begins with defining financial loan production objectives related to origination volumes, sources of origination, mortgage product types, and market penetration.

 But wait…don’t set your loan production objectives without first conducting an in-depth evaluation of the competitive market factors using HMDA data.
 Pay specific attention to insightful data sets, such as historical market size and forecasted growth, product line breakdown, benchmarks, and organizational and demographics analysis.